The Ultimate Year-End Payroll Checklist

 In addition to each W-2, you will send a W-3 form; this form is needed for each employee and is a summary of the information on the W-2.
 You may file for an extension to file W-2 and 1099 returns, but it must be submitted after January 1 and before the filing deadline.

-Step 10: File Tax Forms 941, Form 940, & Form 944
+Step 6: File Tax Forms 941, Form 940, & Form 944

 You will need to pay your federal unemployment tax (FUTA) from the fourth quarter with Form 940.
 You must also file federal income taxes and FICA (Social Security and Medicare taxes) through Form 941.
 The last form (Form 944) is an annual return of all paid payroll taxes.
 All are due by January 31.

-Fortunately, year-end payroll is as simple as accounting for the wages and taxes your business has paid and withheld throughout the year.
-As you look to settle books and wrap up your fourth quarter taxes, you might find that you’re interested in outsourcing the task next year if you don’t already.
-The best payroll software solutions include tax services as part of their payroll programs.
+As you look to settle books and wrap up your fourth quarter taxes, you might find that you’re interested in outsourcing the task next year.
+Even the cheapest payroll services include tax services as part of their payroll programs.